jackohughes/ghc-proposals/proposals/0000-linear-types.rst

 join functions.

-As discussed in the `Affine types`_ section, one such extra multiplicity is the multiplicity of affine functions (which is both the join of ``0`` and ``1``).
+As discussed in the `Affine types`_ section, one such extra multiplicity is the multiplicity of affine functions (which is the join of ``0`` and ``1``).
 The `paper
 <https://arxiv.org/abs/1710.09756>`_ also suggests a "borrowing"
 multiplicity which would allow for arbitrary usage, but be strictly